Camponotus consobrinus – Australia

 The Fourmiculture Charter on legislation and ethics:

-Fourmiculture offers this exceptional species from Australia, a country that combines both the most impressive species in the world, and extremely strict legislation on their collection and export.
+Fourmiculture offers this exceptional species originating from Australia, a country that combines both the most impressive species in the world, and extremely strict legislation on their collection and export.

 1/ an export certificate